Data synchronization from MaxCompute node

 Generate SQL Script.

-DataWorks automatically parses the synchronization configuration and generates SQL statements for running the current synchronization task.
-You can use the statements to go to the Hologres code editing page and run the synchronization task by using SQL.
+DataWorks automatically parses the synchronization configuration and generates SQL statements for the current task.
+You can use these statements on the Hologres code editing page to run the synchronization task by using SQL.

 For more information about running a synchronization task by using SQL, see Import data from MaxCompute by using SQL.